bdurand/us_geo/README.md

 ### County Subdivision

 Subdivision of counties.
 These could be minor civil divisions like townships or borroughs, but in some states that don't divide counties, they are census designated places.
 See https://www.census.gov/geo/reference/gtc/gtc_cousub.html.

+### Urban Area

+Urbanized areas or clusters.
+Areas with 2,500 to 50,000 inhabitants is considered an urban cluster while more than 50,000 is an urbanized area.
+Urban areas can span counties, but the one with the majority of the population is identified as the primary county.

+Urban area data is only provided for states, the District of Columbia, Puerto Rico.
+It is not provided for other U.S. territories.

 ### Place